larc/larc/README.md

 ### Hi there 👋

 I am a PhD(c) and Research Assistant at the University of Zurich, Switzerland.
-I obtained his MSc from the Fluminense Federal University, Brazil, and his BSc in Computer Science from the National University of San Agustín, Arequipa.
+I obtained my MSc from the Fluminense Federal University, Brazil, and my BSc in Computer Science from the National University of San Agustín, Arequipa.
 I was an early-stage researcher in the [EVOCATION](https://evocation.eu/) innovative training network.
-I did a secondment at the University of Rostock, Germany, and a research visit at Technion, Israel.
 My research interests cover the following topics: real-time ray tracing, point cloud graphics, multi-display and parallel rendering, geometry processing, and geometric deep learning, in addition to my ongoing interest in algorithms, data structures, graphs, computational geometry, and competitive programming.

 <!--
 **larc/larc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.